Newcastle Rugby League: History

 The Country Rugby League (CRL) formed in 1934 and became the governing body for the sport of rugby league in areas of New South Wales outside the Sydney metropolitan area, such as Newcastle.

-In the mid 1950s,the major football clubs were opening large licensed Social Clubs.
+In the mid-1950s, the major football clubs were opening large licensed Social Clubs.
 Bar and poker machine revenue from these clubs provided a new source of cash to fund and develop the game.
 Also in this era, the 'six-yard rule' was introduced to keep both the attacking and defending teams from being within three yards of the play the ball.

 Prior to 1960, if the minor premiers were defeated in the playoffs, they then had the right to challenge the winner of the final to a grand final match.
 The Second Division competition started in 1960 with nine teams, growing to 23 for the 1961 season.
 Macquarie also entered the league in 1960.
 In 1962, the local Television station (NBN 3) began transmitting to Newcastle audiences.

 From 1963 to 1965, the Newcastle representative team won 15 consecutive matches, including wins in three Country Championships and wins against South Africa and France, and the famous victories in the State Cup.
 This Cup, in which Sydney teams played NSW Country Divisional teams in a knockout competition, was launched in 1964 by the NSWRL.
 Newcastle defeated South Sydney, North Sydney, the all-conquering St George and Parramatta to win the Cup.
 This side featured names such as Terry Pannowitz, Allan Buman, and Dave Brown (captain).

 In 1968, the Central Newcastle club relocated from the inner-city to Charlestown and became Central-Charlestown, popularly known as 'The Butcher Boys'.

-During the 1970s, the ten District clubs engaged in an impressive line-up of high profile Captain/Coaches.
+During the 1970s, the ten District clubs engaged in a line-up of high-profile Captains/Coaches.
 Great Britain international Terry Clawson (South Newcastle), immortal and Australian international Johnny Raper (Western Suburbs), Australian international Brian 'Chicka' Moore (Macquarie) and Australian international Alan Thomson (Lakes United), to name a few.
 In 1971, the 'six tackle rule' was introduced.
 In 1978, foundation club Northern Suburbs became North Newcastle after it enlarged its district to include Raymond Terrace and Nelson Bay.

 In 1988, the league changed majorly with the introduction of the Newcastle Knights into the NSWRL competition, the first representation of the Newcastle and Hunter region since the Newcastle Rebels departed after the 1909 season.

 As a result, the 1990s saw the Newcastle Knights attract the lion's share of the spectators in Newcastle and support for local clubs suffered.
 This downturn was offset to a certain extent when former Knights players began to filter into the local competition.
 The drift of players boosted the profile of the local league, which was no more evident than when Steve Linnane led Kurri to a trifecta of premierships in 1993, 1994 and 1995.